-Learning in a digital age is facilitated and enabled by resources learners can access on the Internet.
-This involves the ability to search, evaluate and select resources to support your learning.
+Learning in a digital age is facilitated and enabled by resources that learners can access on the Internet.
+This involves the ability to search, evaluate, and select resources to support your learning.
 A key feature of a PLE is the ability to share useful and valuable information with your peers.

 The OERu resource bank hosted at bookmarks.oeru.org is an open source social bookmarking application which enables users to share and annotate links to resources they find on the web.
 It uses a tag system to group resources according to different topics.
 The tag system helps users to locate links to resources on the site using the same tag.